Master of Social Work

 Clinical Licensure Courses

-Completing the MSW clinical licensure courses prepares you for the Wisconsin LCSW.
+Completing the MSW clinical licensure courses prepares you to become a Wisconsin LCSW.
 With an LCSW you will be able to contribute to the social work profession in various settings including mental health, youth and families, and practice as an independent therapist.
-Below is a list of courses you will take that are recognized by W IDSPS:
+Below is a list of courses you can take that are recognized by WIDSPS:

-• MSW 715: Advanced Practice: Diverse & Vulnerable Population
+• SW 6150: Advanced Practice: Diverse & Vulnerable Population (required course in MSW curriculum)

 Fieldwork Experiences